Dynatrace/perform-2022-hotday/advanced-log-analytics/lab-guide/content/04_Generic_Ingestion_and_Custom_Attributes/README.md

 4. Close the authentication window and select `Try it out` on the POST endpoint.

 5. Remove all text in the example value box.
-Copy the snippet below and paste the contents within teh Example Value box.
+Copy the snippet below and paste the contents within the Example Value box.

 ```
 [